Career Resources for Military Veterans

 A transition from "boots to books" can be stressful and overwhelming at times.
-To help reduce that stress, our trained Career Counselors and Assistant Career Advisors are committed to helping and supporting our Veterans in the job search process.
+To help reduce that stress, the Career Center is committed to helping and supporting our Veterans in the job search process.
 We work one-on-one and provide group presentations to ensure that our Veterans on campus receive excellent service that is tailored to their job-search needs.

 Getting a Jump Start on your Career

 Landing your perfect career after graduation or getting into graduate school, takes more than just going to class each day.
 Take a look at the tips below to gain some insight on what you can do now to succeed after graduation.

 Become a student leader: Employers and graduate schools want to see leadership experiences on your resume.
 Get involved with a student organization or start a campus club to refine your leadership skills.